BillinTeam/code-challenge/README.md

 Welcome to Billin code challenge!

 This project includes the scaffold in order to start the code challenge.
 You will need to proceed with installation and configuration and after that, you can do the exercise.
 It will have 3 main parts we are going to explain.
 This code challenge has been made in order to test fullstack skills.
-You will need to use **GraphQL**, **NodeJS**, **ReactJS** and **PostCSS**.
+You will need to use **GraphQL**, **NodeJS** and **ReactJS**.
+If you want to add any CSS preprocessor or similar, please use **PostCSS**.
 The database has been made with **MongoDB** and **Jest** is already configured in order to test this app.

 Go ahead and let us know if you have any question or feedback.